-Chicken thighs cooked with fat free cream of mushroom soup, white wine, fresh mushrooms, scallions and Greek yogurt.
+Recreate this retro meal with chicken thighs in fat free cream of mushroom soup, white wine, fresh mushrooms, scallions and Greek yogurt.

 - Preheat oven to 350 degrees F.